therealdavids/codeissoftware/_posts/2018-10-06-A-Call-for-Contributors.md

 - printed media (including a guest book)
 - Future media, such as streamed audio, video and so on

-A requisite of the project is we hope to track, in the most limited sense, volume of consumption of each of these - so we can share this data onward as this project may evolve.
+A requisite of the project is we hope to track, in the most limited sense, is volume of consumption of each of these - so we can share this data onward as this project may evolve.
+This might be web analytics, sales of floppy disks or names in a physical guestbook.
+(Remember web guestbooks?)

 Also, we're
 - informing people along the way.